Important Questions and Answers Regarding Tick Testing

 - Yes, you can still order a test once the identification is completed.
 However, DO NOT go through the system and submit another order since we already have records for your specimen at the laboratory.
-Please visit this page and enter your unique sample identifier to upgrade your sample to a DNA test.
+Please visit this page and enter your unique sample identifier to upgrade your sample to a PCR test.

-- While we would like to offer this service for free, DNA testing is an expensive process.
+- While we would like to offer this service for free, DNA / RNA testing is an expensive process.
 We are fortunate to be able to offer this service at a heavily subsidized rate to Maine residents.

 - All tick tests will be completed as quickly as possible on a first-come, first-served basis.

 - We accept personal checks but would prefer payment via credit cards, debit cards, or electronic check since physical checks may delay your order.
 Please do not mail cash to the laboratory.
 We also have the capability